 The world’s most popular and widely used mobile operating system ‘Android’ is known for its simplicity, customizability, versatility, and more.
-It’s quite intuitive yet looks classy when it comes to the stock version and of course, custom skins come into a major roleplay.
+It’s quite intuitive yet looks classy regarding the stock version, and of course, custom skins come into a major roleplay.
 However, nothing is perfect, and some Android lovers can’t live without rooting.
-So, here we’ve shared the top 10 Reasons to Root Your Phone in 2021.
+So, here we’ve shared the top 10 Reasons to Root Your Phone in 2023.

 By unlocking the new possibilities and customizations on Android devices, people unlock the device bootloader, & enable root access.
-But if you’re not a geek user or just a beginner of the Android ecosystem then you may ask whether to root your handset or not.
+But if you’re not a geek user or just a beginner in the Android ecosystem, then you may ask whether to root your handset or not.
 In this article, we’ll share with you all the pros that’ll make you understand better about benefits of rooting.

 What is Rooting on Android?

-Rooting is the process of allowing users of the Android OS to gain system-level control or you can say the admin privilege over multiple Android subsystems.
+Rooting is the process of allowing users of the Android OS to gain system-level control or, you can say, the admin privilege over multiple Android subsystems.
 It’s also known as Root Access in the Android mobile operating system.
-Android is an open-source platform that’s based on the Linux kernel (modified).
+Android is an open-source platform based on the Linux kernel (modified).

 After enabling rooting access on your Android device, you’ll be able to delete preinstalled bloatware, disable system apps, change or tweak system files, increase or decrease the device performance, bring unlimited customizations, and more.
 Although it may trigger some device bricking or the system may not perform as expected if not activated properly.

 Sometimes users may experience a device stuck in the bootloop, apps start crashing, the device gets overheated, the battery starts draining a lot, and more.
 In some cases, Android device manufacturers and carriers put some limitations.
 But advanced users always want to unlock all the possibilities.
 One thing we should mention is that rooting isn’t officially allowed by device OEMs, and that’s why they release devices with a locked bootloader.